yaeda/cube-sensor-demo/README.md

 ## Trademark Notice

-"toio" is a registered trademark or trademark of Sony Interactiv e Entertainment Inc.
+"toio" is a registered trademark or trademark of Sony Interactive Entertainment Inc.

 ## License